 Hello, Weary Chef-ers!
 I’m Kirsten, and I’ve been Andi’s social media assistant for the past couple of months.
 Having known Andi for a little while now, I can confirm that she is every bit as lovely as she appears to be within the pages of this website, and you should all give her a virtual high-five for being so awesome.

-Anyway, back to what we’re all here for: food.
+Anyway, back to what we’re all here: for the food.
 Here are ten low-carb recipe ideas, all of which I wish I was eating right now:

 Hi!
 Andi here.
 Thanks so much for this fab roundup, Kirsten.
 Be sure to leave her a comment letting her know what you think, and maybe she’ll be nice enough to write for us again soon!